 System Monitor can be started by double-clicking its icon in the Finder or Dock.
 Launchpad can also be used, of course.
-After launch, the following window will appear which allows you to manage all features of the app as desired:
+After the first launch, the following window will appear which allows you to manage all features of the app as desired:

-The highlighted left side of the window shows different areas that you can control.
+The left side of the window shows different areas that you can control.
 We refer to it as sidebar.
 The individual items within the sidebar are thematically arranged sections that you can select by clicking.
 After you have selected an item, its settings will appear at the right hand side of the window.

 If you have a Mac with Touch Bar, you can also switch between the different sections of the configuration using the icon buttons shown on the bar.